tsevasa/pyWannier90/README.md

 ## How to install libwannier90
 libwannier90 needs to be installed first before one can call pyWannier90 from the code of choice (PySCF or MCU).
-- Replace /wannier90-xxx/src/wannier_lib.F90 with /pyWannier90/src/wannier_lib.F90
+- Replace /wannier90-xxx/src/wannier_lib.F90 with /pyWannier90/src/wannier_lib.F90 (Note by Andreas: This is already completed on my forks)
-- Go to /wannier90-xxx, modify make.inc with your favorite compiler and important adding this line to it:
+- Go to /wannier90-xxx, modify make.inc with your favorite compiler and important adding this line to it (Note by Andreas: I already added the line on my forks.
+You need to install the appropriate compilers yourself, e.g. LAPACK, BLAS and Fortran):
 	```
 	FCOPTS = -O3 -fPIC -g
 	```